-One thing that you should do correctly is choosing your snowboard setup.
+One thing that you should do is choose your snowboard setup correctly.
 Selecting the perfect tool for the task is critical, whether you’re learning to snowboard or mastering the sport.
 It’s not as simple as choosing a board that appears to be the proper size.
 There are a few more details to consider while selecting a board that will improve the rider’s experience.

 Snowboards come in various lengths and widths, all of which are marked on the board.
 So, whether you’re getting your first snowboard or your fifteenth, the key to picking the appropriate snowboard for you boils down to knowing the width, length, and type of terrain you’ll be riding on.

 Snowboard Size Chart

 The size chart shows board length estimates based on height and weight.
 After getting your standard length, you can modify the length based on your preference (and ability level).
 A snowboard size chart is an easy way to understand what snowboard size is right for you.

 Here is an example of a size chart:

 |Rider Height (in)||Rider Weight (lb)||Rider Height (cm)||Snowboard Size (cm)|